 The co-ordination of care across wider areas is expected to increasingly involve doctors working across multiple sites and as part of MDTs.

 This could give doctors the chance to work in different environments and more closely with colleagues across primary and secondary care, something which has been identified as improving patient care by doctors.

-Where mergers do take place, contracts may be transferred to other trusts via TUPE (transfer of undertakings (protection of employment)).
+It is possible that organisational mergers may take place as a consequence of ICS plans and local service transformation, with contracts transferred to other trusts via TUPE (transfer of undertakings (protection of employment)).

 consultation and with the agreement of the BMA.

 We are aware that some ICSs are looking to adopt system-wide HR policies, including on critical issues like locum rates.
 The BMA has opposed these attempts a local level and remains committed to local, place-based negotiations alongside nationally-agreed contracts – ICSs should not and cannot overstep their authority in this sphere.